zefoy/ngx-quill-wrapper/README.md

 (valueChange)           // Event handler for the input value change event.

-(editorCreate)          // Event handler for the quill editor create event.
+(editorCreate)          // Event handler for the Quill editor create event.
-(contentChange)         // Event handler for the quill content change event.
+(contentChange)         // Event handler for the Quill content change event.
-(selectionChange)       // Event handler for the quill selection change event.
+(selectionChange)       // Event handler for the Quill selection change event.
 ```

 **DIRECTIVE USAGE**